Typing Tensor Calculus in 2-Categories (I): Typing matrices in categories: categorical case

 Projections are $p_1 = $ and $p_2 = $ and injections $i_1 = $ and $i_2 = $.
 We have:

-This partitioning of matrices via biproducts is utilized in Ref \cite{typing} to implement divide-and-conquer algorithm for matrix multiplication.

-Our intention to use matrix notation is the other way around.
-We write projections, injections, and morphisms to/from biproducts in matrix form to facilitate calculations and gain an intuition while working with 1- and 2-morphisms in 2-categories.
-As we will discuss later, in the similar fashion to Ref \cite{typing}, one could expect to type matrices of higher dimensions or do tensor calculus up to rank 4 in a 2-category with 2-biproducts.
+We can verify the conditions of the biproduct with the explicit matrix representation of projections and injections.
+For example,

+This partitioning of matrices via biproducts is utilized by \cite{macedo2013typing} to implement divide-and-conquer and Gaussian elimination algorithms.
+We don't repeat their contribution but emphasis, this will be carried out in categorical and 2-categorical levels.
+When we further define biproducts in 2-categories, all categorical constructions will be automatically carried out in Hom-categories.
+In terms of 2-categorical construct, one can implement these results locally in each Hom-category.

-As it should be clear from the explicit form of projections and injections above, projections and injections play the role of basis elements which determines the entries of morphisms to/from biproducts.
-For instance, assume the following list of morphisms It is not difficult to show that $A_1 \oplus A_2 \xrightarrow{t} A'_1 \oplus A'_2 \oplus A'_3$ is $t = $, projections $p_1 = $, $p_2 = $, $p_3 = $ and injections $i_1 = $, $i_1 = $.
-Our intuition to guess the correct order of matrices comes from the category of matrices $\mathbf{Mat_{k}}$.
-Henceforth, we represent morphisms in matrix notation when it eases our calculations.
+As it should be clear from the explicit matrix form of projections and injections above, projections and injections play the role of basis elements which project/inject the entries of morphisms to/from biproducts.
+For instance, assume the following list of morphisms It is not difficult to show that $A_1 \oplus A_2 \xrightarrow{t} A'_1 \oplus A'_2 \oplus A'_3$ is $t = $, when projections are $p_1 = $, $p_2 = $, $p_3 = $ and injections are $i_1 = $, $i_1 = $.

+Category of matrices, \mat, provide an intuition for us to guess the correct order/rank of matrices when working with general semiadditive categories.
+Henceforth, we represent morphisms in semiadditive categories in matrix notation when it eases our calculations.